mtdowling/transducers.php/README.rst

   that map to a callable.
 - ``$coll``: Data to transform.
 Can be an array, iterator, or PHP stream resource.
 - ``$init``: Optional first initialization value of the reduction.
+If this value is not provided, the ``$step['init']()`` function will be called to provide a default value.

-When using this function, you can use two built-in transformation functions as the ``$step`` argument:
+When using this function, you can use any of the built-in transform arrays as the ``$step`` argument:

-- ``Transducers\append()``: Creates a transformer step function that appends values to an array.
+- ``Transducers\array_reducer()``: Creates a transform array that appends values to an array.
-- ``stream()``: Creates a transformer that writes values to a stream resource.
+- ``Transducers\stream_reducer()``: Creates a transform array that writes values to a stream resource.
 If no ``$init`` value is provided when transducing then a PHP temp stream will be used.
+- ``Transducers\string_reducer()``: Creates a transform array that concatenates each value to a string.
+- ``Transducers\assoc_reducer()``: Creates a transform array that adds key value pairs to an associative array.
+Each value must be an array that contains the array key in the first element and the array value in the second element.

 .. code-block:: php